sagemath/trac_to_gh/Issue 7337.md

 # Issue 7337: PolyBoRi fails to build on cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7337

 Original creator: mhansen